NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/intro_events_past.md

 Date | Event
 -- | --
+21 June 2022 | PHUSE EMEA SDE (Basel)
+6-8 June 2022 | GraphConnect 2022
 12 May 2022 | Graph Meetup Amsterdam
 29 April 2022 | COSA Workshop
 27 April 2022 | CDISC EU Interchange
 31 March 2022 | CDISC Open Source Alliance (COSA) Spotlight 15-19 November 2021 | PHUSE EU Connect

+## PHUSE EMEA SDE - Basel

+(21 June 2022, live event in Basel)

+by Katja Glass, Consultant (Community Manager for OpenStudyBuilder)

+**OpenStudyBuilder - The Game Changer**

+The OpenStudyBuilder is an open-source project run by NovoNordisk with the intention to support the future CDISC and DDF standards.
+It can become a game changer to enable the next step of collaboration together with common processes and workflows.
+Only when we share and discuss also tool implementations including supporting processes, we can build a common toolset and processes which we can use throughout our complete industry.
+This presentation will show a brief description of the OpenStudyBuilder tool and will show how we as industry can make use of it and design additional processes and tools as building blocks supported by a generic design, specific APIs and the will to change.

+Slides are available [here](./presentations/2022-06-21-PHUSE SDE Basel.pdf){target=_blank}.

+## GraphConnect 2022

+(6-8 June 2022, live event in Austin, TX, USA)

+by Marius CONJEAUD (NEO4J) and Nicolas DE SAINT JORRE (QUANTICSOFT / EVIDENTIQ)

+**Creating a Clinical Knowledge Graph: Pharmaceutical Collaboration With OpenStudyBuilder**

+OpenStudyBuilder is an open source project for clinical study evaluations.
+This tool is a new approach for working with studies that once fully implemented will drive end-to-end consistency and more efficient processes – all the way from protocol development and CRF design – to creation of datasets, analysis, reporting, submission to health authorities, and public disclosure of study information.
+Learn how we are building a complete solution based on a clinical knowledge graph that includes a shared API, a custom web application, and exploration tools to further analyze the data.
+We will also share the open source vision behind the project and how you can help!
+The OpenStudyBuilder, originally created by NovoNordisk, a global healthcare company, uses Neo4j as its database, along with other products from the Neo4j ecosystem, including NeoDash, Bloom, and the neomodel Python library.
+Neo4j's professional services team is also involved in the development and deployment of the solution.

+Slides are available [here](./presentations/2022-06-06-OpenStudyBuilder_GraphConnect.pdf){target=_blank}.

 ## Graph Meetup Amsterdam